josemsantiago/ColorGuessingGame/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## Screenshots

+> **Note:** Screenshots will be added soon.
+To see the game in action, simply open `index.html` in any modern web browser - no installation required!

+## Troubleshooting

+### Common Issues

+**Issue:** "Start Game" button doesn't respond when clicked

+**Solution:** Check browser console (F12) for JavaScript errors.
+Ensure JavaScript is enabled in your browser settings.
+Try refreshing the page.

+---

+**Issue:** Game prompts appear behind other windows

+**Solution:** Browser prompts always appear in the foreground.
+If you don't see prompts, check if your browser has popup blockers enabled.
+Allow popups for this page.

+---

+**Issue:** Background color doesn't change when winning

+**Solution:** Ensure you're entering the exact color name (lowercase).
+Check spelling carefully.
+Valid colors are: blue, cyan, gold, gray, green, magenta, orange, red, white, yellow.

+---

+**Issue:** Game seems stuck or unresponsive

+**Solution:** Refresh the page to restart.
+If using the browser back button, this may cause issues - reload the page instead.

+---

+**Issue:** Typos in game messages

+**Solution:** Known issues include "Color Guessing Gamne" in heading and "alphabeltically" in feedback messages.
+These are cosmetic and don't affect gameplay.

+For additional help, please check the browser console for error messages or file an issue on GitHub.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add YourFeature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

+**Areas for contribution:**
+- Fix existing typos in UI and messages
+- Add new color sets or themes
+- Implement difficulty levels
+- Create visual interface to replace prompts
+- Add sound effects and animations
+- Write unit tests for game logic

+## Contact & Support

+- **Author**: José Santiago Echevarria
+- **Created**: September 30, 2023
+- **Issues**: Report bugs or suggest features via [GitHub Issues](https://github.com/josemsantiago/ColorGuessingGame/issues)
+- **Project Type**: Educational JavaScript browser game demonstrating core programming concepts including DOM manipulation, event handling, and game logic

 ## Author